woguta/Bacterial-WGS/README.md

 Inspect the quast report

-i) to your local wkd from hpc
+i) Download to your local wkd from hpc
 ```
 cp -i AS-27566-C1-C_S23_L001/*.html ~/
 ```